Amber Kolesar, MSN, RN, CNE, CCRN-KInstructor

 Ms. Kolesar has a special interest in critical care and medical-surgical nursing.
 Research interests include strengthening the learning experience for undergraduate students, simulation and providing high quality feedback to students.
 Her scholarly work focuses on creating a dynamic learning experience for students.
 She is a member of the Pennsylvania State Nurses Association, American Academy of Critical Care Nurses, Sigma Theta Tau, Epsilon Phi Chapter and the Duquesne University School of Nursing Alumni Association.

-Ms. Kolesar works with several colleagues to facilitate service-learning trips to Nicaragua.
+Ms. Kolesar works with several colleagues to facilitate service-learning trips to Nicaragua and Costa Rica.
 She most recently traveled with thirteen undergraduate students for eight days.
 While working alongside students and faculty members from UPOLI School of Nursing, they provided education and care to families in several health facilities, homes and a school.

 She demonstrates a passion for educating nursing students and fostering critical thinking in a challenging but supportive manner.
 Her most recent course responsibilities include Fundamentals of Nursing Practice and Clinical Ethics, Adult Health and Illness and Pathophysiology.